-We discourage the delivery of gifts to students during the day.
+We discourage the delivery of gifts or fast-food lunches to students during the day.
 If this occurs, gifts will remain in the front office until the end of the day, so as not to disrupt the learning environment.

 LIBRARY